 - I really like the fact that the wheel also has a trackpad.

 I can just discard my mouse and almost my keyboard if I want to do something else on the computer besides drawing.

 - It’s missing a pouch.
-The tablet package is very complete, so I feel it would gain a lot by adding a pouch to it.
+The tablet package is complete, so I feel it would be helpful to add a pouch to it.

 We have the glove, the pen holder, nibs, etc. Adding a simple pouch to it, so you can keep the tablet in while you’re not drawing would add extra pizazz to it!

 - The minimal design of the stylus buttons makes it a bit hard to press at times.

 They are a bit too flat and I struggled a bit with using them;

 - On mobile, you can only use the tablet vertically.